 While sharing space is critical to functioning as an adult, making meaningful connections with others allows adults to find fulfillment and success in their relationships and responsibilities.
 Connecting with others is foundational for long-lasting friendships, healthy work relationships, and intimate relationships.
 These connections reduce mental health challenges (depression & anxiety) and increase one’s ability to understand others, be flexible, and more self-aware.

 Our young adults often need explicit instruction and feedback as connections with other adults are formed; they need support and strategies on making small talk, conversations to help get to know someone, what it looks like to “hang out” and the ebb and flow of healthy relationships.
 Topics often discussed in Seminars include conflict resolution, emotional regulation, advocacy, and setting/communicating boundaries.
-ADVANCE students practice these skills within the program and have opportunities to build relationships outside of the Training Center – in their learning or work environments.
+Our students practice these skills within the program and have opportunities to build relationships outside of the Training Center – in their learning or work environments.